JonoB/assetcompressor/readme.md

 5 JSCompressor has a lot of other options for debugging.
 I have not yet linked these up to the asset bundle, but they are there and are very useful for development.

 6 It may make sense to allow users to choose their JS minification driver - either Closure API or Closure Java.

+7 Compressed asset filenames are not differentiated by use of a query string.
+Query strings have several disadvantages to actually creating a hashed filename (see http://guides.rubyonrails.org/asset_pipeline.html)